Answers

 Who exactly do you serve?

-Swiss multifamily offices, external asset managers (EAMs), single family offices with operational complexity, and small holdings managing multiple entities.
-The common pattern is small expert teams under regulatory and cost pressure, still running on Excel sheets, manual reporting, and fragmented systems.
+Family offices and the holdings and investment companies that sit alongside them.
+The common pattern is small expert teams carrying a large mandate, still running on Excel sheets, manual reporting, and fragmented systems.

 What workflows can your agents handle?

-Four core pillars, plus custom workflows: due diligence on direct investments and portfolio companies; compliance and KYC; market intelligence; prospecting and client acquisition.
+Four core pillars, plus custom workflows: investment due diligence on funds, deals, and portfolio companies; portfolio monitoring and consolidated reporting; board, committee, and family reporting; research and market intelligence.
 If your team can describe how they do something, we can build an agent that does it alongside them.

 How is this different from Microsoft Copilot?